Is going to university worth it?

 Beyond the hard work, it’s also worth being aware of the mental health problems that students across the UK experience.

-Reports suggest that as many as one in four students experience mental health issues while at university.
-Many tell us that a significant factor is the stress of having to make ends meet.
+Many tell us that a significant factor is the stress of making ends meet.
 For many others, being away from their usual support system of family and friends can be difficult.

 The quality of mental health support services varies a lot from uni to uni.
 Also, the process of switching GP and getting a recommendation for a course of therapy can be an added stressor during an already difficult time.
 However, registering with the doctor as soon as you get to uni can help.